 Figure 3.1 shows the frequency of different frames used by the sample newspapers

-The difference in framing is distinct between the sample newspapers and is indicative of their political leaning.
-For example, when a legislator called for Rohingya refugees to be shot at and “eliminated” if they didn’t leave India, the differences in coverage by The Pioneer and The Times of India were apparent.
-The opening paragraph of the stories was presented as:
+The difference in framing is distinct between the sample newspapers.
+For example, when a legislator called for Rohingya refugees to be shot at and “eliminated” if they didn’t leave India, the differences in coverage by The Pioneer and The Times of India were apparent, as evident in the opening paragraph of the stories:

-‘“Bangladeshi infiltrators and Rohingya refugees should be shot dead if they refuse to leave the country honourably,” said a BJP MLA here’ ( (36)(36) The Pioneer, July 31, 2018).
+‘“Bangladeshi infiltrators and Rohingya refugees should be shot dead if they refuse to leave the country honourably,” said a BJP MLA here’ ( (36) The Pioneer, July 31, 2018).
 The story had no quote countering him.